House of Representatives of the Philippines: Speaker

 The speaker is the head of the House of Representatives.
 He presides over the session; decides on all questions of order, subject to appeal by any member; signs all acts, resolutions, memorials, writs, warrants, and subpoenas issued by or upon order of the House; appoints, suspends, dismisses, or disciplines House personnel; and exercise administrative functions.

 The speaker is elected by a majority of all the members of the House, including vacant seats.
 The speaker is traditionally elected at the convening of each congress.
-Before a speaker is elected, the House's sergeant-at-arms sits as the "Presiding Officer" until a speaker is elected.
-Compared to the Senate President, the unseating of an incumbent speaker is rarer.
+Before a speaker is elected, the House secretary general sits as the presiding officer until a speaker is elected.
+Compared to the Senate president, the unseating of an incumbent speaker is rarer.

+The incumbent speaker of the House is representative Bojie Dy since September 17, 2025 following the resignation of former speaker Martin Romualdez.

-Deputy Speakers
+Deputy speakers

 There was a position of speaker pro tempore for congresses prior the reorganization of the officers of the House of Representatives during the 10th Congress in 1995.
 The speaker pro tempore was the next highest position in the House after the speaker.

 The position was replaced by deputy speakers in 1995.
-Originally, there was one Deputy Speaker for each island group of Luzon, Visayas and Mindanao.
-Then, in 2001 during the 12th Congress, a Deputy Speaker "at large" was created.
-In the next Congress, another "at large" deputy speakership was created, along with a Deputy Speaker for women.
-In the 15th Congress starting in 2010, all six deputy speakers are "at large".
+Originally, there was one deputy speaker for each island group of Luzon, Visayas and Mindanao.
+In the 15th Congress starting in 2010, all six deputy speakers are "at-large".
 In the 16th Congress, the deputy speakers represent the chamber at-large.
-Starting in the 17th Congress, each region is represented by a Deputy Speaker, with additional deputy speakers from the party-list ranks.
+Starting in the 17th Congress, each region is represented by a deputy speaker, with additional deputy speakers from the party-list ranks.

 The deputy speakers perform the speaker's role when the speaker is absent.
 In case in the resignation of the speaker, the deputy speakers shall elect from among themselves an acting speaker, until a speaker is elected.

+The current deputy speakers are representatives Ferdinand Hernandez of South Cotabato (who is also the senior deputy speaker), Janette Garin of Iloilo, Yasser Balindong of Lanao del Sur, Paolo Ortega of La Union, Jay Khonghun of Zambales, Kristine Singson-Meehan of Ilocos Sur, Ronaldo Puno of Antipolo City, Ferjenel Biron of Iloilo, Raymond Mendoza of the TUCP party-list, Yevgeny Emano of Misamis Oriental, and David Suarez of Quezon.

-Majority Floor Leader
+Majority floor leader

 The majority leader, aside from being the spokesman of the majority party, is to direct the deliberations on the floor.
-The Majority Leader is also concurrently the Chairman of the Committee on Rules.
+The majority leader is also concurrently the chairman of the Committee on Rules.
 The majority leader is elected in a party caucus of the ruling majority party.

+The incumbent House majority leader is representative Sandro Marcos (PFP) from Ilocos Norte's first congressional district.

-Minority Floor Leader
+Minority floor leader

-The minority leader is the spokesman of the minority party in the House and is an ex-officio member of all standing Committees.
-The minority leader is elected in party caucus of all Members of the House in the minority party, although by tradition, the losing candidate for speaker is named the minority leader.
+The minority leader is the spokesman of the minority party in the House and is an ex-officio member of all standing committees.
+The minority leader is elected in party caucus of all members of the House in the minority party, although by tradition, the losing candidate for speaker is named the minority leader.

+The incumbent House minority leader is representative Marcelino Libanan, a party-list member for 4Ps.